 What to expect – Child anxiety, OCD, and related disorders

 If you are reading this, you may be a child thinking about working with me and wondering about what coming to see me would include more exactly.
 After getting to know one other, we’d learn all about anxiety – like how common it is and how it shows up in our bodies.
 Then, we’d work on learning some skills to help you boss back your anxiety when it shows up and gets in the way of life.
-After you’ve learned some good skills, we would start working together as slowly as necessary to do the things that anxiety has made difficult (because, it’s doing these hard things that keeps anxiety from coming back again and again).
-How much your parents are involved totally depends on how anxiety is showing up for you.
+After you’ve learned some good skills, we would start working together to do the things that anxiety has made difficult.
+Doing these hard things keeps anxiety from coming back again and again but you’re in control of how fast or slow we do our bravery challenges.
+How much your parents are involved depends on how anxiety is showing up for you.
 Perhaps we will ask them to do fun things like reward you for working hard when you come to see me.
 Perhaps we will ask them to act in a certain way so they can support you bossing back your anxiety.
 Our goal would be to get you feeling better and on with your life as soon as possible!

 What to expect – child behavior problems

-If your child is struggling with behaving at home, it’s important to avoid blaming yourself.
-Some children need specific environments to succeed, and our work will be in equipping you on how to provide that environment.
+If your child is struggling with behaving at home, it’s both instinctive and unhelpful to blame yourself.
+Some children come into this world as thrill seekers while others come into this world incredibly cautious.
+Either set of children may need a specific environments to succeed, and our work will be in equipping you on how to provide that environment.
 Once I understand your child, what works well for your family, and what hasn’t worked for your family, I will offer you specific parenting skills to consistently implement at home.
 We may practice implementing these skills in session with your child present.
 If your child is struggling with behavior problems elsewhere, for example at school in addition to at home, we will work to see how we can create the right environment for success in that context, too.

 What to expect – medications

 As a psychologist, I do not prescribe medications.
 Many children succeed in therapy without the use of medications.
-Other children have symptoms that are so pronounced they interfere with treatment or their quality of life.
-I am happy to discuss medications, and for families for which medication can help, I am further happy to collaborate with or recommend a great psychiatrist (who does prescribe medications) in the Seattle area.
+There’s even nice science showing that therapy can promote new pathways in the brain.
+Still, some children have symptoms that are so pronounced they interfere with treatment or achieving a good quality of life despite them working hard in therapy.
+I am always happy to discuss medications.
+For families for which medication can help, I am further happy to collaborate with and/or recommend a great psychiatrist (who does prescribe medications) in the Seattle area.